LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 * **Closed conversations graph** - This graph not be available in the new workspace, only the total number of closed conversations.
 Users can view the [Real Time Dashboard](/data-reporting-messaging-real-time-data-real-time-data-for-messaging.html) for these details.
 * **CSAT distribution** - This information will be available in the new workspace.
 The [Analytics Builder](/data-reporting-report-builder-report-builder-overview.html) is available with detailed CSAT reporting for further analysis as needed.

+## Messaging agents list for agents using the enhanced Agent Workspace

+Previously, agents using the enhanced Agent Workspace were not able to view the “Messaging agents list” even if they had the "View agents list" permission.
+Now, agents using the enhanced Agent Workspace will automatically have access to this data through a limited access view of the Manager Workspace.
+The Manager Workspace icon will be added to the navigation bar for agents with the “View agents list” permission.
+They will be able to monitor other agents in their group in real time.

 ## Managing both chat & messaging agents

 For accounts that serve both chat and messaging, some managers may oversee both live chat as well as messaging agents.